 We know Mohandas Karamchand Gandhi was born in Porbandar.
 But it is in Ahmedabad that Mahatma Gandhi was born when he came back from Africa in 1915 and set up an Ashram in the city.
-A lovely Bungalow was gifted to him by Barrister Jivanlal Desai in Kochrab locality of the city that is now known as Satyagraha Ashram.
+A lovely Bungalow was gifted to him by Barrister Jivanlal Desai in the Kochrab locality of the city that is now known as Satyagraha Ashram.

-Satyagraha Ashram – Mahatma Gandhi
+Satyagraha Ashram, Kochrab – Mahatma Gandhi

-Gandhi and his wife Kasturba lived in this double storey ashram for 2 years till 1917 when the better-known Sabarmati Ashram came up on the banks of Sabarmati.
+Gandhi and his wife Kasturba lived in this double-story ashram for 2 years till 1917 when the better-known Sabarmati Ashram came up, on the banks of Sabarmati.
 A bit of Internet research tells me that Gandhi chose Ahmedabad to be his base.
 As here he could speak Gujarati – his mother tongue.
-It was a centre for handlooms so his charkha movement would get a good start.
+It was a center for handlooms so his charkha movement would get a good start.

 Sabarmati Ashram is what we know as Gandhi Ashram.
 But it was a discovery to know that the first Gandhi Ashram in Ahmedabad was located in Kochrab.
-My young friend Tushar took me to this Satyagraha Ashram.
+My young friend Tushar took me to this Ashram.
 Even though he knows the city quite well, it took us a few turns here and there to reach the Ashram.
-From a distance, it looks like an old British era bungalow in pale yellow.
+From a distance, it looks like an old British-era bungalow in pale yellow.
 In the corner, there is a shop, selling handloom and Gramodyoga products.
 Unlike Sabarmati Ashram, there were no tourists here.

 We enter the ashram and see no one around.
 On the right is a large ground with a platform.
 A board tells us that it used to be the prayer ground.
-On the left is the bungalow and behind the bungalow are few rooms in a straight line.
+On the left is the bungalow and behind the bungalow are a few rooms in a straight line.
 We reluctantly open the doors of the Bungalow and see well-maintained rooms that were used by Mr & Mrs. Gandhi.
-Walls have writings of Gandhi from his book Hind Swaraj, large portraits of people who influenced him like Tagore.
+Walls have writings of Gandhi from his book Hind Swaraj, and large portraits of people who influenced him like Tagore.

-Gandhi’s room has his trademark writing desk on the floor with white mattress and a simple wooden charkha by the side.
+Gandhi’s room has his trademark writing desk on the floor with a white mattress and a simple wooden charkha by the side.
 In many respects, the rooms were very similar to Sabarmati Ashram.

-We came out and met a caretaker who showed us the rooms behind the main building that were supposed to be the kitchen, store room and toilet for the house.
+We came out and met a caretaker who showed us the rooms behind the main building that were supposed to be the kitchen, store room, and toilet for the house.
 Our modern mind finds it difficult to understand that a fairly large bungalow will not have a toilet inside but then we realize mindsets were different a century ago.
 In the front corridor, an old gentleman is reading the newspaper and he tells us about the library on the first floor.

 Now, I am excited and want to go upstairs as soon as possible.
 But Alas, an old Gandhian who has the keys refuses to let me.
 I request him, cajole him but he says it is only open to the members of the society.
-I tell him I only want to see the library and he says – go to the university and see the books there.
+I tell him I only want to see the library and he says, you go to the university and see the books there.
 How do I explain to him what a library means to me?
 Both Tushar and I tried all possible ways to convince him.
 But he remained adamant that only members of the society have access to the library.

 Gujarat Vidyapeeth University

-Some newspaper reports tell me that Gujarat tourism had plans to convert this Satyagraha Ashram into a homestay.
+Some newspaper reports tell me that Gujarat tourism had plans to convert this Ashram into a homestay.
 Where tourists can come and live like they would have during the days of Gandhi, following all the rules of the ashram.
 I am not sure if they should use this piece of heritage as a tourism product.
-But this idea of Gandhian homestay is something that should be worked on – maybe on a property that resembles the ashram.
+But this idea of the Gandhian homestay is something that should be worked on – maybe on a property that resembles the ashram.